szwacz/electron-boilerplate/README.md

 ```
 It will also download Electron runtime, and install dependencies for second `package.json` file inside `app` folder.

+Debian users need to make sure they have the package `libxss-dev` installed.

 #### Starting the app

 ```